seanohue/angular-coding-exercise/README.md

 ## Sass
 ### On Node Sass
 We rely on Node Sass to compile our stylesheets because of its speed.
-However, because there is not currently feature parity between Ruby Sass and LibSass so not all documented features are supported.
+However, because there is not currently feature parity between Ruby Sass and LibSass not all documented features are supported.
 Hugo Giraudel's [Sass Compatibility](http://sass-compatibility.github.io/) project is the best way to identify these differences. @acolson spends way too much time following this.

 ### Sass Standards
 We loosely follow Hugo Giraudel's [Sass Guidelines](http://sass-guidelin.es/) - particularly his thoughts on code clarity and avoiding [nesting selectors](http://sass-guidelin.es/#selector-nesting) unless absolutely necessary.